JosephTLucas/jupysec/README.md

 _JupyterLab Security Utilities_

 Security utilities for Jupyter environments.
 This set of rules and JupyerLab extension evaluates the security posture of the environment by comparing configuration values with best practices.
+Read more [here](https://developer.nvidia.com/blog/evaluating-the-security-of-jupyter-environments/).

 ## Function